Accessibility Statement for University of Lincoln Strategic Plan website: https://accommodation.lincoln.ac.uk/

 We’re always looking to improve the accessibility of this website.
 If you encounter specific accessibility problems or issues with any of the content published on this site, please contact us via HTaylor@lincoln.ac.uk to let us know and we will do everything we can to rectify them.

-If you have any other feedback on the accessibility of this website, please contact us via the following methods:
+If you have any other feedback on the accessibility of Accessibility Statement for University of Lincoln Accommodation website: https://accommodation.lincoln.ac.uk/, please contact us via the following methods:

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).